jppatel97/CodeExaminer/backend/README.md

-# Online Examination System Backend
+# CodeExaminer Backend

-This is the backend server for the Online Examination System built with Node.js, Express, and MongoDB.
+This is the backend server for CodeExaminer built with Node.js, Express, and MongoDB.

 ## Features